rajeshd50/ngx-2048/README.md

 ## Usages

-First install the module, then Import it
+First install the module,

+`npm i ngx2048 --save`

+then Import it
 `import { Ng2048Module } from 'ngx-2048';`

 Then add to import section of your app